pradeep3sep/interviewquestion/README ReactJs.md

 > ### useState is async
 Multiple state updates inside an event handler function are **batched**, so they happen all at once, **causing only one re-render**.
 This means we can **not access a state variable immediately after updating it**.
 State updates are **async**.
-Since React 18, batching also happens in timeouts, promises, and native event handlers. referenc is video no 136: state update batching in pratice
+Since React 18, batching also happens in timeouts, promises, and native event handlers.

 <br>